FSPNET/CDN/Privacy-Policy.md

 *Effective date: Nov 28, 2018*

-DawoEA ("us", "we", or "our") operates the Telescopium project (the "Service").
+FSP Network ("us", "we", or "our") operates the Telescopium project (the "Service").

 This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data.